-“I was looking for something more inspiring than just the big ugly square that I’d made, and the thermometers just didn’t do it for me,” she said. “[They] just felt like a guilt-based fundraiser.”
+“I was looking for something more inspiring than just the big ugly square that I’d made,” she said.

-Then, she uploaded her chart in the Living Like No One Else forum for people paying off debt.
+Then, she uploaded her chart to the Living Like No One Else forum for people paying off debt.
 Soon, people started asking for personalized charts.

 “I was custom-making everyone’s numbers,” she said.
 “It didn’t occur to me for months to make ones with just lines and no numbers on the side.”

 From there, people asked for different words.
 First was “car loan.”
 Other types of loans followed.
 The first 16 to 20 designs came from requests from the forum.

 Nash wanted to make them available to anyone, so she uploaded them to a Blogspot blog in 2010.
 Then, she forgot about them.